AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/native-pdf-language-variables.md

 ---
 # Support for language variables

-AEM Guides provides the feature to use language variables.
+Adobe Experience Manager Guides provides the feature to use language variables.
 You can use language variables to define localized strings in the PDF output or to localize any static text in the output templates.
 You can use CSS styles to localize the strings coming from a CSS.

 ## Use language variables in the PDF output